nrwl/nx/docs/shared/migration/migration-angular.md

 - The major version of your `Angular CLI` must align with the version of `Nx` you are upgrading to.
 For example, if you're using Angular CLI version 7, you must transition using the latest version 7 release of Nx.
 - Currently, transforming an Angular CLI workspace to an Nx workspace automatically only supports a single project.
 If you have more than one project in your Angular CLI workspace, you can still [migrate manually](#transitioning-manually).

-## From Nx Console

-<iframe loading="lazy" width="750" height="420" src="https://www.youtube.com/embed/FjiOXyd827A?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture; fullscreen"></iframe>

-As of Nx Console version 17.15.0, Angular CLI users will receive a notice periodically when running commands via Nx Console, asking if they want to use Nx to make their Angular commands faster.

-When you click this button, we’ll run [a script](https://github.com/nrwl/add-nx/tree/master/projects/gitmake-angular-cli-faster) to decorate your Angular workspace with Nx, allowing for cached builds, and for you to share this cache with your teammates via Nx Cloud.

-The script will make the following changes:

-- Installs the `@nrwl/cli`, `@nrwl/tao`, and `@nrwl/workspace`, packages.
-- Creates an `nx.json` file in the root of your workspace.
-- Adds a `decorate-angular-cli.js` to the root of your workspace, and a `postinstall` script in your `package.json` to run the script when your dependencies are updated.
-The script forwards the `ng` commands to the Nx CLI (`nx`) to enable features such as [Computation Caching](/using-nx/caching).

-Note that the `@nrwl/angular` package is not installed, only the core pieces of Nx to enable this capability.

-By running this command, you’re not buying whole-sale into Nx, yet (see subsequent sections of this document for more on that migration)- but Nx distributed caching is now enabled.

-Once the script has run, commit the changes.
-Reverting these changes will effectively undo the changes made.

-If you're not ready to make the change yet, you can come back to this later:

-- If you're using Nx Console: open the Vs Code command pallet and start typing "make angular faster".
-- Regardless of using Nx Console (or your IDE): run `npx make-angular-cli-faster` from the root of your project.

 ## Using the Nx CLI while preserving the existing structure

 To use the Nx CLI in an existing Angular CLI workspace while keeping your existing file structure in place, use the `ng add` command with the `--preserve-angular-cli-layout` option: